A dedicated team of young adults

 “I’ve chosen to volunteer with Eli’s Place because I wanted to ensure young people had a voice in the development of the program and more importantly, I believe that Eli’s Place is going to transform the mental health system for young adults in Canada.”

 Emma Little graduated with her Master of Social Work from the University of Southern California in 2022.
 Her focus was on Social Change and Innovation.
-She is starting a new position at St. Anne’s Family Services in Los Angeles as a Learning & Development Specialist.
+She is working at the Children’s Aid Society of Toronto as an Organizational Specialist.

 Lucksini Raveendran